Modelling structure and predicting dynamics of discussion threads in online boards: Discussion

 As we have discussed, the main advantage of our model is the possibility to predict together, and with a good accuracy, the temporal and structural properties of discussion trees.
 For each dimension independently, however, some models might provide a better accuracy.
 For instance, for the modelling of temporal properties, our results have shown that small discussions are better fitted by the Hawkes model than by an ordinary Poisson process.
 It is evident from Figure~\ref{fig:local_variation} that the LV scores for small trees exhibit a larger deviation from Poisson process.
 However, we also observed that for both small and large trees, the average duration of a post activity is comparable.
 In large trees, the overall presence of more branches leads to more condensed and more random time series, which may explain the decrease in accuracy of the Hawkes model.

 This work opens different venues for future research.
 For instance, one could improve the prediction power of the model by incorporating the content of posts and comments.
 It may specifically help to determine the current mood of the discussion and make a conclusion on its future direction \cite{Wikiwars2012}.
-Another way to measure the mood or the popularity of a post is by using its rating.
-As each post and comment can be rated with `likes' and `dislikes', one could model the dynamics of conflicting debates but also the rating of a post, defined by its number of `likes' minus its number of `dislikes', as a predictor for its future popularity \cite{Leskovec2010}.
-Collection of the dataset with timestamped `likes' would also provide a deeper insight on the dynamics of opinion formation on the topic.
+Another way to measure the popularity of a post is by using its rating.
+As each post and comment can be rated with `likes' and `dislikes', one could model the dynamics of conflicting debates but also the score of a post, defined as its number of `likes' minus its number of `dislikes', as a predictor for its future popularity \cite{Leskovec2010}.
+Collection of a dataset with timestamped `likes' and `dislikes' would also provide a deeper insight on the dynamics of opinion formation.